 Routines and resistance to change

-Sometimes minor changes such as moving between two activities can be distressing; for others big events like holidays, birthdays or Christmas, which create change and upheaval, can cause anxiety.
-Unexpected changes are often most difficult to deal with.
+Sometimes minor changes such as moving between two activities, can be distressing; for others big events like holidays, starting or changing school, moving house or Christmas, which create change and upheaval, can cause anxiety.

-Some people with autism have daily timetables so that they know what is going to happen, when.
+Some autistic people have daily timetables so that they know what is going to happen, when.
 However, the need for routine and sameness can extend beyond this.
 You might see:

 - changes to the physical environment (such as the layout of furniture in a room), or the presence of new people or absence of familiar ones, being difficult to manage